 Audit and Risk Committee

 The Audit and Risk Committee assists the Board in discharging its responsibilities of corporate governance, financial reporting, external and internal audits and controls.
-This includes, amongst other things, reviewing annual financial statements, monitoring the extent of the non-audit services undertaken by external auditors, advising on the appointment of external auditors, and reviewing the effectiveness of internal controls and risk management systems.
+This includes, reviewing the Company’s annual and interim financial statements, reviewing and monitoring the extent of the non-audit services undertaken by external auditors, and reviewing the effectiveness of the Company’s internal controls and risk management systems.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half yearly reports rests with the Board.

 The Audit and Risk Committee meet not less than three times a year and otherwise as required.